ezequielabregu/polybuzz/README.md

 People from all over the world, including students, teachers, writers, and bloggers, use this app on a daily basis.
 By using this app, you can significantly reduce the amount of effort you put into writing.

-This voice-to-text software is particularly helpful for individuals who have difficulty using their hands due to trauma, dyslexia, or other disabilities that limit the use of traditional input devices.
+`Polybuzz` is particularly helpful for individuals who have difficulty using their hands due to trauma, dyslexia, or other disabilities that limit the use of traditional input devices.

 ## Translation method